 The first day of Spring has even more significance in my family, as it represents the first day of the Iranian New Year (read more about Nowruz here).
-We have many traditions while celebrating nowruz, including spring cleaning and the sofreh haft seen pictured above.
+We have many traditions while celebrating nowruz, including spring cleaning and setting up the symbolic sofreh haft seen.

 We are supposed to ring in the new year in new clothes.
 Darn, honey, I really do have to go shopping for new clothes!
 I have already bought my daughter’s new outfit for that day, that’s the easy part.
 I will have to find some new shirts for the boys this week.

 We don’t break out the champagne like we do in the U.S. or stay up for the countdown to midnight to celebrate nowruz.
-This year, the new year changes over Saturday March 20th at 10:32 am (PST), according to this source.
+Every year the new year begins at a different time, because Persians follow the lunar calendar.

 The one meal that you MUST eat to celebrate Nowruz is this Persian Herbed Rice (Sabzi Polo).
 The fresh herbs used in this dish represent rebirth, as everything that died in the winter is alive again for the spring.
 Herbs and fresh greens appear all over the nowruz menu.

 Fish is usually served with sabzi polo.
 Like in many cultures, the fish is a symbol for good luck in the coming year.
 My mother-in-law usually fries whole white fish, but I am partial to baking a salmon in the oven.
 Either way, this fragrant dish can be enjoyed all year long.

 My herb combination of choice for sabzi polo is dill, parsley, cilantro and green onions.
 The quantity of the herbs used is also based on preference.
 I have had sabzi polo where you don’t see one grain of white rice.